2019ChenGong/DPImageBench/README.md

 - [-] I found that changing the generator of GS-WGAN into ours affects the performance a lot.
 [Testing]

-- [ ] The model size in Biggan is different from DMs.

 - [ ] Optimizing utils, torch_utils, dnnlib.

 - [ ] Customization sensitive dataset